Tomorrow, the Fed is expected to raise the target federal funds rate by 0.25%, the first such increase since December

-Of course, it doesn’t always go so well.
-As alluded to, it can be a mystery as to how things will go post meeting, and you can always get hung out to dry.
+In summary, it can be a mystery as to how things will go post Fed statement, and you can always get hung out to dry.
 That’s why floating a mortgage rate isn’t for the faint of heart.

 The Fed might just be good at telling us which direction mortgage rates are headed (eventually) based on policy and broader economic conditions.